gaharivatsa/KIBANA_SERVER/README.md

 - `kibana_mcp_server.py` - Main server with MCP and HTTP support
 - `config.yaml` - Configuration settings
 - Support scripts for testing and token management

+## 🤖 AI Integration

+To integrate AI tools with this Kibana MCP Server, use the provided `AI_rules_file.txt`:

+### Adding to AI Tools

+1. Copy the contents of `AI_rules_file.txt` to your AI editor or AI assistant's custom instructions
+2. This ensures your AI tools understand:
+   - How to properly format Kibana queries with session IDs
+   - The appropriate API endpoints for different types of log queries
+   - Required parameters and authentication methods
+   - Best practices for working with the Kibana Logs Tool

+### Key AI Usage Requirements

+- **Always request `session_id`** from users for all queries
+- **Include `session_id` in all KQL queries** using format: `"{session_id} AND additional_query"`
+- **Use Kibana Query Language (KQL)** for all query formatting
+- **Set auth token first** before using any other endpoint
+- **Parse and present results clearly** in a structured format

+For complete AI integration instructions, refer to the `AI_rules_file.txt` in the project root.

 ## 📜 License